iokhamafe/iOS-mp3Player/README.md

 # iOS-mp3Player
-An mp3 Player project I worked on
+An mp3 Player project I worked on within the Xcode IDE for iOS.